SpinaCMS/Spina/README.md

 Then start `rails s` and access Spina at `/admin`.

+## Browser support
+Spina requires Chrome/Edge 89+, or any other browser with basic ESM support (Safari/Firefox).
+This is due to a recent browser feature called `import maps` and will be used in Rails 7 as the default way to deploy javascript assets.

 ## Contributing

 Check our [Contributing Guide](CONTRIBUTING.md) for instructions on how to help the project.